DemetrioPerez91/3DSCloudSaveSystem/3dsApp/README.md

 # 3DS App

-This folder holds the code for connencting the 3DS to a local http server and maniuplate the local.sav files.
+This folder holds the code for connecting the 3DS to a local http server and maniuplate the local.sav files.

 Pending to work on:
 - Uploading files to HTTP Server